 GEOG 595 may be taken for a letter grade or CR/NC (Credit/No Credit) grade.
 The CR/NC grade requires the completion of the Credit/No Credit Form by the deadline set by the Graduate College.
-Please refer to the Graduate College Handbook regarding Credit/No Credit grades:

 - a.
 The department restricts students to a maximum of 8 S/U credits or CR/NC grades, including the thesis if this option is taken. - b.
 Students are not permitted to use S/U or CR/NC grades to meet the Graduate College's minimum requirement of three 500-level classes. - c.
-Please note the Graduate College Handbook Registration policies before registering for these credits.
+Please note the Graduate College Handbook registration policies before registering for these credits.